AlchemistSimulator/Alchemist/src/orchid/resources/wiki/use/basics.md

 * do not run operations in parallel.

 The `seeds` section may contain two optional values: `scenario` and `simulation`.
-The former is the seed of the pseudo-random generator used during the creation of the simulation, e.g. for displacing nodes in random arrangements.
+The former is the seed of the pseudo-random generator used during the creation of the simulation, e.g. for deploying nodes in random arrangements.
 The latter is the seed of the pseudo-random generator used during the simulation, e.g. for computing time distributions or generating random positions.